manolix/FTTH_GW_Movistar/README.md

 # FTTH_GW_Movistar
 Configurations of Home Networking
-24-10-2017
-DNS setting to Google
-WIFI WPA2 AES
+24-10-2017- DNS setting to Google and WIFI WPA2 AES